 In November 2018 we hosted the Lorentz Center workshop “The next generation of thermal-IR astronomy: How can we reach the photon noise limit?”.
 We brought together a large part of the global thermal-IR community (including experts from Subaru/Comics, Gemini/T-ReCS, VLT/VISIR, UKIRT/Michelle, SOFIA, LBT/LMIRcam, GranTeCan/CanariCam, TAO, VLTI/MATISSE, VLT/NEAR, Gemini-South/TIKI and the next-generation instruments ELT/METIS and TMT/MICHI.
 After a review of the current instruments, we looked into some specific problems and how to solve them for the next generation instruments.
 This included chopping/nodding residuals, drift scanning and an investigation into what timescales are the most relevant for detector, telescope and atmospheric variations.

-We are currently busy organising the follow-up conference “Ground-based thermal infrared astronomy – past, present and future“, March 30 – April 3 2020 at ESO Garching, with the aim to produce a handbook of mid-IR astronomy!
+We are currently busy organising the follow-up conference “Ground-based thermal infrared astronomy – past, present and future“, October 12-16 2020 at ESO Garching.

 MATISSE is the Multi Aperture Mid-Infrared Spectroscopy Experiment, one of two second-generation instruments of the VLTI (the other one is GRAVITY, see below…) that has very recently (October 2017) arrived on Paranal for commissioning.
 It combines the light of all four Unit Telescopes (8.2 m) or Auxiliary Telescopes (1.8 m) in the mid-infrared L/M/N bands (ca. 3-12 µm).
 By doing so, it will be sensitive to structures as compact as ca. 3 milli-arcseconds (in L band).
 Its imaging resolution is six times higher than what will be possible with the ELT and METIS in the mid-2020s!
 But of course this “trick” comes at a price: MATISSE will only be sensitive to the infrared-brightest objects on sky and not directly retrieve images, but interferometric quantities (visibilities, closure phases).
 Reconstructing images – and ultimately testing astrophysical scenarios – with these is a very interesting technical and astrophysical challenge.
 The predecessor instrument MIDI (see below) has enabled us to change our view of the nuclear dusty accretion structure (the “AGN torus”) and we expect no less than that from MATISSE.